-Posted by Alex Solo on 7 November 2018
+Posted by Alice Kang on 7 November 2018

 Who wants to get caught for misleading or deceiving their customers?
 Not you – it can have a devastating impact on your business and damage your reputation.

 Of course, most businesses never set out to purposefully engage in misleading or deceptive conduct, but if you don’t know what the rules are then you put your business at risk.

 In this article, we’ll go through some of the key things to know about misleading and deceptive conduct.

 What is Misleading and/or Deceptive Conduct?

 Section 18 of the Australian Consumer Law (‘ACL’) prohibits businesses from engaging in conduct that is misleading or deceptive.

 Well, what does this mean?
 What constitutes misleading or deceptive conduct?